Add Months to Date using EDATE Function (Step by Step with Examples)

 Step 1: Open the EDATE function in the B2 cell.

 Step 2: Start date is our above month i.e. B2 cell month.

-Step 3: Next thing is how many months we need to add i.e. 1 month so supply 1 as the argument.
+Step 3: The next thing is how many months we need to add i.e. 1 month so supply 1 as the argument.

-Assume you had taken the loan and EMI due is on 30th of every month.
+Assume you had taken the loan and EMI due is on the 30th of every month.
 First will be on 30th Oct 2018 and EMI is for 6 months.
-Let’s apply the EDATE function to arrive at all the months due date.
+Let’s apply the EDATE function to arrive at all the month’s due date.

 If you notice the above function the first thing is the moment it ends the year 2018 in Dec it has automatically jumped to the next year i.e. 2019 (refer C5 cell).